Chen-Abudi/web_project_4/README.md

 - Option to select postcards group to remove together.
 - Import/export postcards.
 - Work with the server so the information can be saved.
-- Using Webpack for separate JS code into Modules to minify the code.
+- Using Backend to store the forms contact changes.

 ## Deployed Project